lizhanmit/learning-notes/spark-note/spark-note.md

 - This will cause the driver to run out of memory.
 - Thus, only print a few elements for testing: `<rdd_var>.take(<number_of_elements>).foreach(println)`.

+#### Bucketing

+- Bucketing create a certain number of files and organize your data into those "buckets".
+- Data with the same bucket ID will all be grouped together into one physical partition.
+- The data is pre-partitioned according to how you expect to use that data later on, which avoids shuffles later when you go to read the data.
+- E.g. `<dataFrameName>.write.format("parquet")
+.bucketBy(<numberBuckets>, "<columnNameToBucketBy>").saveAsTable("<bucketedFilesName>")`.
+- It is supported only for Spark-managed tables.

 ---